BernStrom/iOSDevProjects/README.md

 - [War](War/) - Playing card game app that randomly draws and compare their strength against each other.

+#### UIKit Apps:
+- [Quizzler](Quizzler/) - Quiz app for testing your knowledge on Swift programming language concepts.

+- [Newscast](Newscast/) - News app that retrieves latest breaking news from across the web through an API.

+- [Match](Match/) - Card game app with a win condition to match all card pairs before the timer runs out.

  ##### *Note: Most recent project are added to the top of the list.*

 ## Credits

-##### *Swift, SwiftUI, Xcode, SF Symbols, Cocoa Touch, Safari, App Store, iPhone & iOS, iPad & iPadOS, Apple Watch & watchOS, Apple TV & tvOS, Mac & macOS and their logos are trademarks of Apple Inc., registered in the U.S. and other countries.*
+##### *Swift, SwiftUI, UIKit, Xcode, SF Symbols, Cocoa Touch, Safari, App Store, iPhone & iOS, iPad & iPadOS, Apple Watch & watchOS, Apple TV & tvOS, Mac & macOS and their logos are trademarks of Apple Inc., registered in the U.S. and other countries.*

 ![Footer Banner](DocAssets/MainFooterBanner.svg)